-The award shall consist of a check for \$1,000 and an appropriate commemorative plaque to be prepared by the Academy staff.
-In addition, the expense of the recipient's attendance at the annual meeting where the award is presented shall be paid by the Academy, including registration, coach airfare, lodging while in attendance at the annual meeting not to exceed five (5) nights, and up to \$75 per diem.
+The award shall consist of a check for \$1,000 and an appropriate commemorative crystal award to be prepared by the Academy staff.
+In addition, the expense of the recipient's attendance at the annual conference where the award is presented shall be paid by the Academy, including registration, coach airfare, lodging while in attendance at the annual conference not to exceed five (5) nights, and up to \$75 per diem.